AniTrend/android-emojify/README.md

 1. Depending on the complexity of the string passed the conversion may take a second or two which may make your application jitter, I strongly suggest doing conversions in a background thread.
 This could be between sending a network request or recieving it.
 2. If you are using a markdown library like __[txtmark](https://github.com/rjeschke/txtmark)__ you can skip convertion of __HexHtml & HtmlCodes__ to emoji and just pass the text to a __[Spanned](https://developer.android.com/reference/android/text/Spanned.html)__

+# Use Case

+Got a social application but you need someway of having emoji support?
+Then this library is for you, all your backend stores is the html entities.
+Your client application would have to convert all emoji objects in a given string and transmit that to your server.
+When the client request status or blog text it has to convert the html entities to emoji objects which your android operating system will resolve.
+See examples below!

 # Getting Started